 To give a full picture of what the data tells us, we use a full week’s data.
 Sometimes it takes a few days for test results to be processed, and this can affect figures for the most recent days, so we don’t include data for the most recent four days in our analysis.

-- Of the 15,439 tests conducted, 16.2% resulted in a positive diagnosis.
-This compares with 17.8% of tests conducted in the previous weeks.
+- Of the 25,411 PCR tests conducted, 13.0% resulted in a positive diagnosis.
+This compares with 10.9% of tests conducted in the previous weeks.

-Please note that this information is correct at the point at which this page was last updated at 09.45am on 23 October 2020 .
+Please note that this information is correct at the point at which this page was last updated on 21 July 2021.

 In order to be consistent, we are using figures from the same sources as those used by the Greater Manchester Combined Authority (GMCA) in their GM COVID-19 Situation Report Dashboard.

-Central government also publishes information on the number of people with a newly confirmed diagnosis of COVID-19 living in different parts of the UK on the Coronavirus (COVID-19) in the UK website.
+Central government also releases a range of key statistics relating to COVID-19 in Manchester, including data on testing, newly identified cases, healthcare and deaths.
+This information is published on the Coronavirus (COVID-19) in the UK website.
 This website also includes an interactive map showing the number of cases of COVID-19 by Middle Super Output Area (MSOA).
 MSOAs are small geographical areas with a population of around 7,200 people living in them.
 There are 57 of these MSOAs in Manchester.
 The data in the map is updated each weekday and shows the latest 7 days for which a complete set of data are available.